 1. University of Copenhagen

-The University of Copenhagen was established in 1479 and represents one of the oldest ones not only in Denmark but Europe.
-Located in the capital of the country, the University of Copenhagen is the best medical school in Denmark and also the hardest one to get into.
+The University of Copenhagen was established in 1479 and is Denmark’s oldest university, as well as one of the oldest universities in Northern Europe.
+Located in the capital of Denmark, the University of Copenhagen is one of the country’s most prominent universities for medicine and health sciences.

 2. Aarhus University